Nico Emmer | | Conversion Design | 4 comments

 3 min to read ✭ In this post, you will learn the importance of conversion design.
 We will introduce you to two pop-up tools, smart bars and scroll boxes, and why they will help accelerate user traffic and yield conversions from your nonprofit’s website.

-Pop-ups Are In!
+Pop-Ups Are In!

-Nonprofit marketers, it’s time start utilizing pop-ups!
+Nonprofit marketers, it’s time to start utilizing pop-ups!
 When strategized properly, your readers will not be rushing to exit out of the pop-up box.
 Instead, they will be happily subscribing their emails.
 Their genuine interest in learning more about your brand will guide this.
 The misconception that pop-ups are pesky and outdated is something that your nonprofit needs to set aside, because these marketing tools can help your organization generate interest tremendously.

 What Is Conversion Design?